 WLU does not have a process for allowing victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-If a crime is reported to a campus security authority, such as a resident assistant or the dean of students, etc. the statistic will be provided to the West Liberty University Police Department and the West Liberty University Office of Student Services for inclusion in the crime statistics.
+If a crime is reported to a campus security authority, such as a resident assistant or the Vice President of Student Services, etc. the statistic will be provided to the West Liberty University Police Department and the West Liberty University Office of Housing & Residence Life for inclusion in the crime statistics.
 Pastoral and professional counselors are exempt from reporting crime statistics to WLUPD when acting in their capacity as a counselor and information shared with them will not be included in the annual disclosure of crime statistics.